zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     Above we have a `GroupChatManager` that is registered with the runtime.
 This manager is responsible for coordinating the interactions between different types of agents, such as writers, illustrators, editors, and users.

 - **Agent Runtime**.
 The framework provides a runtime environment, enabling communication between agents, manages their identities and lifecycles, and enforce security and privacy boundaries.
 This means that you can run your agents in a secure and controlled environment, ensuring that they can interact safely and efficiently.
 There are two runtimes of interest:
   - **Stand-alone runtime**.
-This is a good choice for single-process applications where all agents are implemented in the same programming language and runs in the same process.
+This is a good choice for single-process applications where all agents are implemented in the same programming language and run in the same process.
 Here's an illustration of how it works:

     <a href="https://microsoft.github.io/autogen/stable/_images/architecture-standalone.svg" target="_blank">Stand-alone runtime</a>
 Application stack

     *agents communicate via messages through the runtime, and the runtime manages the lifecycle of agents*

-  - **Distributed agent runtime**, is suitable for multi-process applications where agents may be implemented in different programming languages and running on different machine.
+  - **Distributed agent runtime**, is suitable for multi-process applications where agents may be implemented in different programming languages and running on different machines.
 Here's an illustration of how it works:

     <a href="https://microsoft.github.io/autogen/stable/_images/architecture-distributed.svg" target="_blank">Distributed runtime</a>